pkgw/casa6/readme.md

     $ mkdir $CASABUILD/casacpp
     $ cd $CASABUILD/casacpp
     $ export PATH=/usr/lib64/openmpi/bin/:$PATH   # This is not needed in Debian or Ubuntu and is optional in the other platforms if no MPI support at the C++ level is needed
+                                                  # on macOS, this should not be necessary if `port select --set mpi openmpi-clang-fortran` has been run after installation of relevant dependencies

     # LINUX ONLY! (not manylinux2014, not macOS) use this cmake command
     $ PKG_CONFIG_PATH=$CASAINSTALL/lib/pkgconfig cmake \